Who Can Apply for a Building Permit

-Neither the granting of a permit nor the acceptance of the drawings, plans or specifications or inspections made by the Building Inspector, shall in any way relieve the owner or his agent from full responsibility for carrying out or having the construction carried out in accordance with the requirements of this bylaw or the B.C.
+Neither the granting of a permit nor the acceptance of the drawings, plans or specifications or inspections made by the Building Inspector shall in any way relieve the owner or his agent from full responsibility for carrying out or having the construction carried out in accordance with the requirements of this bylaw or the B.C.
 Building Code.

 At times, an owner may require another party to take direct control of the Building Permit application and building inspection process.
-The City's Agency Agreement Form allows an Agent (see definition of Agent below) to review existing permit files and to take responsibility for the permit application(s) and necessary inspections to complete a building project.
+The Building Agency Agreement Form allows an Agent (see definition of Agent below) to review existing permit files and to take responsibility for the permit application(s) and necessary inspections to complete a building project.
 The Agent, unless clarified in writing, also becomes the main contact person during the plan review and inspection process.

-Please note that although the Agency Agreement Form transfers authority to the Agent to act on the owner(s) behalf, the owner(s) are still obligated to ensure that all applicable Local, Provincial and Federal regulations are adhered to including obtaining final approvals for occupancy and project completion.
+Please note that although the Building Agency Agreement Form transfers authority to the Agent to act on the owner(s) behalf, the owner(s) are still obligated to ensure that all applicable Local, Provincial and Federal regulations are adhered to including obtaining final approvals for occupancy and project completion.